NethServer/nethsecurity-docs/hotspot.rst

 ``DHCP range start/end`` : by default the system use the whole network range, you can specify a narrower one acting on start and end IP addresses.

+After having fullfilled the form clic ``save`` button to register the unit.

+.. note:: Please verify in the hotspot manager-> Units that your unit has been correctly registered, every unit must show its MAC address